armijnhemel/binaryanalysis-ng/README.md

 ## License

-GNU Affero General Public License, version 3 (AGPL-3.0)
+GNU Affero General Public License, version 3 (AGPL-3.0), except the code in `maintenance` which is under GNU General Public License, version 3 (GPL-3.0).

 The code for verifying and labeling Android Verified Boot images was heavily inspired by code from Android (`avbtool`) found at: